 The Jewellery metals options open to our customer can be confusing.
-So here is an in sight to what available to you.
+So here is an insight into what available to you.

 An important consideration for your design is the metal your choice will be down to colour preference, durability and budget.